- About Us

 Substance Use Disorder Treatment

-- Medication Assisted Treatment: Additionally, we offer access to medication assisted treatment for opioid addiction at our Palmetto Street and Kingstree locations.
+- Medication Assisted Treatment: Additionally, we offer access to medication assisted treatment for opioid addiction at our Plaza, Manning, and Orangeburg locations.
 Medication Assisted Treatment (MAT) combines behavioral therapy and medications to treat substance use disorders.
 Our MAT providers are certified Buprenorphine Treatment Practitioners authorized to treat opioid dependency with buprenorphine (Suboxone).
 In addition to Suboxone, medications like Vivitrol are also available to facilitate patients’ recovery.

 Did You Know?

 - Under the Affordable Care Act (Obama Care) addiction treatment is identified as an “essential health benefit” (most plans must cover the service) (gov)

 - In 2015, there were more than 50,000 over-dose-related deaths in the US, with nearly 35,000 attributed to opioid use (National Institute of Drug Abuse & SAMHSA)